moving images - videocassettes

-Correspondence concerns donation of Ward's architectural negatives to Berea College.
+Correspondence concerns donation of Ward's architectural negatives to the National Gallery of Art, photographs to Berea College, and an exhibit by the Smithsonian.
 Documents are rough draft, carbon copy and "original Copy" of a 1965 lengthy manuscript concerning "the evolution and decoration in the buildings of France from the twelfth century emergence of Gothic architecture to its submergence in sixteenth century architecture of the Renaissance."
 Arranged by topic.

 Records concerning the Art Museum's dealings with various organizations and participation in conferences and symposiums.
 Arranged in five series: 1.
 National Organizations; 2.
 State Organizations; 3.
 Local Organizations; 4.
 Conferences; and 5.
 Symposiums.
 Included among the local organizations are files of the Oberlin Friends of Art.

 Series 1.
 National Organizations, 1928-39, 1943-46, 1966, 1977,

 Consists of files relating to Oberlin's involvement in national organizations as well as comparative material from Oberlin's peer programs.
 Arranged alphabetically by organization title.

 Includes records of Oberlin's participation in activity within Ohio designed to bolster and promote arts and the interchange of museum information.
 Arranged alphabetically by organization title.